Designing a Water Feature with Bamboo

 Biophilic Garden Design

 Bamboo is a versatile material for creating a garden that celebrates nature.
 Biophilia acknowledges our connection with nature.
-Include bamboo in your garden you can begin to feel the benefits of Biophilic design!
+Include bamboo in your garden and you can begin to feel the benefits of Biophilic design!